 This was created as part of the Rabboni (meaning teacher) Institute to offer healing and support services for women struggling with infertility and pregnancy loss.
 The Rabboni Institute bases its teachings and work on St. John Paul II’s Theology of the Body.
 Its aim is the “restoration of God’s original plan for Man and his intimate relationship with his Creator, fellow man and the environment.”
 Though it’s based out of Austin, Texas, those seeking community outside this area can also find it online.
 Its website says the group offers retreats, support groups, prayer services, and even Bible study curricula.
 In addition, anyone can read its blog for comfort and support.
 And its Facebook page offers an online community of friends, group Rosaries, prayers, education about moral fertility treatments, and more!

 This Catholic ministry was started by two women who met while attending the John Paul II Institute for Studies in Marriage and Family at the Catholic University of America.
 After sharing their stories of infertility, they decided to begin a ministry to help others going through the same struggles.
 They lead retreats throughout the country and even encourage members to begin a ministry in their own parish, if there isn’t already one.
 During Lent, Springs in the Desert offers online prayer meetings where members can share with others.
-Among the many ways that the group offers support is a virtual chapel where you can share your prayer requests and respond to those of other people.

 You can find chapters of Elizabeth Ministry throughout the country.
 In part, its mission is to serve as a resource for anyone mourning infertility, the loss of a child, miscarriage, or stillbirth.
 The organization helps couples learn about the adoption process and supports those with infertility problems.
 Its online support also helps you find resources in your area.